 Molds inside homes are widely known for causing health risks.
 But, when asked, most people don’t know the specific impacts mold has.
 Further, many are misinformed.
 So, what impact does mold have on human health?

-There are four areas of concern:
+There are three primary areas of concern:

 Allergies and irritation